-To all those who didn’t already know: 60% of all restaurants shut down within the first year of operations, and up to 80% restaurants close their shops in the first five years.
+To all those who didn’t already know: 60% of all restaurants shut down within the first year of operations, and up to 80% of restaurants close their shops in the first five years.
 No matter how lucrative the restaurant business seems from afar, running a restaurant business is a herculean task.
 These figures may make you think, ‘Why Restaurants Fail’ that too ever so often.

 Lack of proper information about what the industry entails ultimately leads restaurants to their failure.
 In this scenario information is the key area you need to focus on.
 Most restaurateurs do not even know that they are doing something wrong until it is too late.
 Read more about the common mistakes first time-restaurateurs make here.

 We don’t mean to discourage aspiring restaurateurs out there, or to lower the morale of the current ones, but we do believe that prevention is better than cure.
 So, here we have listed, in no particular order, the top ten reasons why restaurants fail, and the ways to remedy the problem.

 Top Reasons Why Restaurants Fail

 Having discussed the fact that restaurateurs in the industry are making mistakes they might not even be conscious of, there is still an impending question:- ‘What are the top reasons why Restaurants Fail?’

 Well, there are multiple reasons why restaurants fail.
 Poor location, high rentals, and your own inexperience can push your restaurant cost up because of which your restaurant can end up failing.
 Lck of owner’s involvement, internal thefts and poor allocation of resources are reasons which are often overlooked when considering why restaurants fail.
 Poor staff handling, lack of reporting and poor marketing also top the charts when it comes to reasons for restaurant failure.
 In short, the top ten reasons why restaurants fail are:-